multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Inputs:**

 - msg.sender:
-  **- Control** : -
+  - **Control** : -
-  **- Checks** : onlySpecificRegisteredContract(“MinipoolManager”, msg.sende
+    - **Checks** : onlySpecificRegisteredContract(“MinipoolManager”, msg.sende
       r)
-  **- Impact** : access to the function by untrusted addresses will allow manipu- lating the number of tokens staked
+  - **Impact** : access to the function by untrusted addresses will allow manipu- lating the number of tokens staked
 - amount:
-  **- Control** :getUint(keccak256(abi.encodePacked(“minipool.item”, minipoo
+  - **Control** :getUint(keccak256(abi.encodePacked(“minipool.item”, minipoo
     lIndex, “.avaxNodeOpAmt”)))value fromgogoStorage, limited control.
-  **- Checks** : this value cannot be more than current theavaxStakedvalue **- Impact** : thisvaluereflectsthenumberofstackedtokens. manipulatingthis value will allow an attacker to specify the number of tokens that have not actually been withdrawn.
+    - **Checks** : this value cannot be more than current theavaxStakedvalue
+  - **Impact** : thisvaluereflectsthenumberofstackedtokens. manipulatingthis
+    value will allow an attacker to specify the number of tokens that have not actually been withdrawn.
 - stakerAddr:
-  **- Control** : owner of minipool. not controlled.
+  - **Control** : owner of minipool. not controlled.
-  **- Checks** : therequireValidStakerfunction checks the address.
+    - **Checks** : therequireValidStakerfunction checks the address.
 If this ad- dress isn’t staker, will revert.
-  **- Impact** : in case of full access it will allow any user to decrease the number of tokens deposited.
+  - **Impact** : in case of full access it will allow any user to decrease the number of tokens deposited.

 **Function call analysis**

 - subUint()
-  **- What is controllable?** amount
+  - **What is controllable?** amount
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?** will revert ifavaxStakedless thanamount.
+  - **What happens if it reverts, reenters, or does other unusual control flow?** will revert ifavaxStakedless thanamount.
 - requireValidStaker()
-  **- What is controllable?** stakerAddr
+  - **What is controllable?** stakerAddr
-  **- If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
+  - **If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
 The Index must be unique, otherwise will be possible to lose funds.
-  **- What happens if it reverts, reenters, or does other unusual control flow?**
+  - **What happens if it reverts, reenters, or does other unusual control flow?**

 ```